 What is your belief, philosophy, or mindset on money, position, power, fame, beauty, relationship, or things of this life?

 It is your mindset that is making you act and react the way you do!

 Discover more practical steps to renewing your mind in the second part of this piece.

-Prayer: My Dear Holy Spirit, expose to me and help me to discover and deal with every mindset, belief, value, or philosophy that I still hold which is contrary to that of Christ, in Jesus’ name.
+Prayer: My Dear Holy Spirit, help me to discover and deal with every mindset, belief, value, or philosophy that I still hold dear in my mind but which is contrary to that of Christ, in Jesus’ name.
 Amen.